 “There must be a legislative response.
 There’s already a regulatory relationship between the providers of the care and the residents in that the DHBs and WINZ significantly fund the sector.
 There are Levels of Service that must be met to satisfy funding agreements and surely the wellbeing of our elderly must be a part of those Levels of Service.
 Kicking vulnerable elderly out of somewhere they undoubtedly expected to spend the rest of their lives will not help their health and wellbeing one iota,” she says.
 “This must be acknowledged in a law change.”

-The petition went live on the Parliamentary website on the 27th February and closes on March 25th.
+The petition went live on the Parliamentary website on the 27th February and closes in early May.